SoundHop/SoundHop/README.md

 # SoundHop

 **Switch your audio devices with a single click.
-Modern.
-Fast.
-Beautiful.**
+Fluent Design-based.**

-# ⚠️⚠️⚠️ WARNING THIS APP IS FULLY VIBE CODED! ⚠️⚠️⚠️
+# ⚠️⚠️ WARNING THIS APP IS FULLY VIBE CODED! ⚠️⚠️
 Aside from my guiding hand in UX/UI, this app is fully vibe coded, with most of the features being done in what amounts to about a week of work.
 I have zero Windows app dev experience (though I do web dev for my day job) and cannot definitively say that this app is production ready.
 Use at your own risk.

 ---